oicr-gsi/shesmu/tutorial.md

 scope.
 For instance:

    Olive
-     Where "project" In signature_names # This is true even though project is
+     Where "project" In std::signature::names # This is true even though
+                                              # project is referenced after
-                                        # referenced after this check
+                                              # this check
      Where project ~ /N.*/
      Run x With project = project;

 Since there are no `Group`, `Join`, or `Let` clauses, the entire olive is in scope.
 The signable variable `project` is referenced (used) twice: once in the `Where` clause and once in the arguments to the action.
-Therefore `project` is one of the referenced variables and appears in `signature_names`.
-Order does not matter: although `project` is referenced after `signature_names` is used, it is still present because it is used in that scope.
+Therefore `project` is one of the referenced variables and appears in `std::signature::names`.
+Order does not matter: although `project` is referenced after `std::signature::names` is used, it is still present because it is used in that scope.

 This behaviour is necessary to ensure that a signature returns the same value in all parts of the program.